Andereoo/TkinterWeb/docs/FAQ.md

 * If you are using a ttk.Notebook in your app, see the question below.
 * If all else fails, [file a bug report](https://github.com/Andereoo/TkinterWeb/issues/new).
 Post your operating system, Python version, and TkinterWeb version, as well as any error codes or instructions for reproducing the crash.

-**My app crashes when I open the tab with an HtmlFrame in it?**
+**My app crashes when I open a tab with an HtmlFrame in it.**

-* Tkhtml (which powers TkinterWeb) and the ttk.Notebook widget aren't compatable on some platforms, namely 64-bit Windows, causing crashes.
+* Tkhtml (the underlying HTML engine) and the ttk.Notebook widget aren't compatable on 64-bit Windows.
-* This is a known issue with an easy fix.
+* This is a known issue.
+Fixing this is beyond the scope of this project, but working around it is easy.
 * Instead of using ttk.Notebook, use tkinterweb.Notebook.
 This is a wrapper around ttk.Notebook that is designed to be a drop-in replacement for the ttk.Notebook widget.
 It should look and behave exactly like a ttk.Notebook widget, but without the crashes.
 See [Bug #19](https://github.com/Andereoo/TkinterWeb/issues/19) for more information.
 * Please note that after adding a widget to the Notebook (eg. `mynotebook.add(mywidget)`) there is no need to `pack` or `grid` the widget.
 This may raise errors.
 TkinterWeb's Notebook widget handles all this on its own.
 * If TkinterWeb's Notebook widget isn't working properly, [file a bug report](https://github.com/Andereoo/TkinterWeb/issues/new) so that it can be fixed!